2019 in public domain: Worldwide

 On January 24, 2019 it was announced that Nina Paley was placing her 2018 film Seder-Masochism in the public domain.

 On January 13, 2019, the Cleveland Museum of Art released 30,000 high quality digital images into the public domain.

-The European Commission announced it will start using a CC0-lisence to share published documents, including photos, videos, reports, peer-reviewed studies, and data.
+The European Commission announced it will start using a CC0-license to share published documents, including photos, videos, reports, peer-reviewed studies, and data.

 Jim Davis's lost first comics from the 1970s, Gnorm Gnat and Jon (a prototypical iteration of the famous Garfield) were discovered by YouTuber Quinton Reviews, making it public knowledge that the characters and jokes within are public domain, as the comics and Pendleton Times newspaper were published without copyright notices.